Roger Keyes, 1st Baron Keyes: Interwar period

-Keyes was elected Conservative Member of Parliament for Portsmouth North in January 1934.
+Keyes was elected a Conservative Member of Parliament for Portsmouth North in January 1934.
 In Parliament,he fought disarmament and sought to have the Fleet Air Arm put back under the control of the navy.
 He was opposed to the Munich Agreement, which Neville Chamberlain had reached with Adolf Hitler in 1938 and, along with Winston Churchill, was one of the few who withheld support from the Government on that issue.